Why Panama Whale Watching?

 Why Watch Humpback Whales in Panama?

-Because of their distinct body shape, Humpback whales are easy to spot with their long pectoral fins, and knobby heads.
-They are popular with whale watchers because they are known for distinctive surface behaviors and breaching when they come to the surface of the water to breathe.
+Because of their distinct body shape, Humpback whales are easy to spot with their long pectoral fins and knobby heads.
+They are popular with whale watchers because they are known for distinctive surface behaviors and surface breaching when they come to the surface of the water to breathe.

-Panama is one of the world’s best places to book your humpback whale watching adventure!
+Panama is one of the world’s best places to book your humpback whale watching adventure, and start Panama whale watching!